-- 1. Agency PREA Coordinator an administrator responsible for the development, implementation and oversight of the Department's compliance with the PREA Standards in all RIDOC facilities, as appointed by the Director. - 2.
-Contractor a person who provides services on a recurring basis pursuant to a contractual agreement with RIDOC. - 3.
-Employee a person employed by the State of Rhode Island and who is working at the RIDOC.
+- 1. Agency PREA Coordinator an administrator responsible for the development, implementation, and oversight of the Department's compliance with the PREA Standards in all RIDOC facilities, as appointed by the Director. - 2.
+Contractor for the purposes of this policy, a contractor is defined as any individual, organization, business, or program provider other than RIDOC employees who have been contracted by the State (or sub-contracted to a contractor of the State), or who are otherwise compensated to provide goods or services to RIDOC and who are required to enter secure areas of a correctional institution.

+- 3. Employee/Staff Member a person employed by the State of Rhode Island and who is working at the RIDOC.
 This includes uniform and non-uniform staff members. - 4.
-Exigent Circumstances: any set of temporary and unforeseen circumstances that require immediate action in order to combat a threat to the security or institutional order of a facility.

-- 5. Facility PREA Compliance Manager supervisory-level staff person at each facility, designated by the Warden, or his/her designee, to communicate with the Agency PREA Coordinator and coordinate the facility's efforts to comply with the PREA standards. - 6.
+Exigent Circumstances any set of temporary and unforeseen circumstances that require immediate action in order to combat a threat to the security or institutional order of a facility. - 5.
+Facility PREA Compliance Manager supervisory-level staff person at each facility, designated by the Warden, or his/her designee, to communicate with the Agency PREA Coordinator and coordinate the facility's efforts to comply with the PREA standards. - 6.
+Intern a student or trainee who works, sometimes without pay, at a trade or occupation in order to gain work experience at the RIDOC. - 7.
 PREA the Prison Rape Elimination Act, a federal law enacted in 2003 to eliminate sexual abuse in confinement settings.
 PREA mandated the development of national standards.
 The final standards became effective on June 20, 2012.

-7. Sexual Abuse -
+8. Sexual Abuse -